Hotel Lights Explained

 When lighting is layered, it is able to highlight and contrast different things to really make a room special.
 The ability of layering to make a room go from meh to amazing cannot be undervalued.
 There are three main layers that need to be balanced in a room:

-- Ambient lighting: illuminates the whole room
+– Ambient lighting: illuminates the whole room Accent lighting: to emphasize a certain element as a focal point

 – Task lighting: lights up areas of activity for better visual clarity